wleddy/staffing/docs/use_case.md

         3. Phone (optional)
         4. Allow or deny permission for text reminders
 5. After login or signup give user option to signup for more than one slot in spot (for a friend, etc.)
-6. Provide option to add a comment to event manager.
+6. Provide option to add a comment to activity manager.
 7. Volunteer confirms sign up.
     1. Record Sign up
-    2. email icalendar event to Volunteer
+    2. email icalendar activity to Volunteer
 8. Volunteer sign up for more.